Foebry/Foebry/README.md

 Hi there,
-I am a student full stack developper at Syntra-AB in Belgium. </br>
+I am a currently studying at Syntra-AB to become a full stack developper. </br>

 I'm a big fan of technology and supporter of automating simple tasks.